Step Inside Ramses the Great's Ancient Egypt With Dazzling Immersive Tour

 "But if done right," Campbell told me, "the tech components will add helpful context and enhance the visitor experience, and can act as a bridge into art, an invitation for new audiences to connect with works of art in our galleries."

-Indeed, nothing turns up the immediacy here like the VR experience, which serves as a tantalizing time capsule to Egypt's famous Golden Age, courtesy of an HP Reverb G2 gaming headset.
+Indeed, nothing turns up the immediacy here like the VR journey, which serves as a tantalizing time capsule of Egypt's famous Golden Age, courtesy of an HP Reverb G2 gaming headset that delivers a hyperrealistic virtual experience.

 I've been on a few virtual-reality adventures, but none as multi-sensory as this one, which transports you through 360-degree sandstorms to reach two monuments Ramses II built for his beloved wife Nefertari.